 What attract wasps in our gardens

-Once the worker wasps do not need to feed the young they are “free” and indulge their love for nectar (sweet substance found in flowers) and this is when they get attracted to our gardens, lured by the wrong signals:
+Once the worker wasps do not need to feed the young they are “free” and indulge their love for nectar (a sweet substance found in flowers) and this is when they get attracted to our gardens, lured by the wrong signals:

-- In summer adults and children tend to wear bright clothing, but bright colours attracts wasps.
+- In summer adults and children tend to wear bright clothing, but bright colours attract wasps.

 - We also hold glasses of sweet drinks or eat ice cream which they can smell from a long distance.